Exercise for Your Best Health

 Strength exercises are any that place stress on the various muscle groups of your body.
 They strengthen your muscular system and when your muscles are stronger, it increases your overall health, helps with mobility, and simply makes you feel better about yourself.

-Strength exercises include isometrics and other resistance type exercises.
+Strength exercises include isometrics and other resistance-type exercises.
 They can be done with no equipment, or with a set of weights or resistance bands.
 Whichever you choose, it is important that you do these exercises 4 times a week, for at least 20 minutes each session.

 Stretching exercises are often overlooked when doing a workout.
 This is a bad decision because stretching is very important for both avoiding injuries during exercise and keeping the joints and muscles loose during the day and night.

-Tight muscles put strain on your skeletal system and create problems in the neck, the back, and other areas of the body.
+Tight muscles put a strain on your skeletal system and create problems in the neck, the back, and other areas of the body.
 You should do stretching exercises for 10 minutes before and after each exercise session.

 If these exercise tips seem like they will really screw up your routine, do not be concerned.

 Everyone must start somewhere.
-You should also make sure that you have good nutrition, with balanced meals, and little to no processed foods, added sugar and saturated fats.
+You should also make sure that you have good nutrition, with balanced meals, and little to no processed foods added sugar and saturated fats.
 It will take time to integrate these changes into your life but small steps lead to big progress over time.
 Get started today.